Ironman Triathlon: Swim Smart Initiative

-In 2013, Ironman piloted the "Swim Smart Initiative" in North America and brought with it some notable safety related changes to the Ironman format.
-These changes included new rules regarding swim course formats, water temperature regulations, pre-swim warm ups, wave starts, and additional rescue boats/watercraft (paddle-boards, kayaks, etc.).
+In 2013, Ironman piloted the "Swim Smart Initiative" in North America and brought with it some notable safety-related changes to the Ironman format.
+These changes included new rules regarding swim course formats, water temperature regulations, pre-swim warm-ups, wave starts, and additional rescue boats/watercraft (paddle boards, kayaks, etc.).
 The Swim Smart Initiative also introduced "resting rafts" so that athletes may leave the water to rest without being disqualified.
+Andrew Messick, CEO of the World Triathlon Corporation, wanted the Swim Smart Initiative to ease the stress of the open swim and allowing athletes to be confident in the swim.
+Removing the "mass start" and conducting a "roll start" has been one of the major changes the organization has made.

 Ironman World Championship

-Over time the popularity of the sport of triathlon grew, and the annual race on the Big Island became The Ironman World Championship.
-In 1983, admission to the race began following a qualification based system, whereby athletes had to obtain entry to the race by competing in another Ironman race and gaining a slot, allocated on a proportional basis.
+Over time, the popularity of the triathlon grew, and the annual race on the Big Island became The Ironman World Championship.
+In 1983, admission to the race began following a qualification-based system, whereby athletes had to obtain entry to the race by competing in another Ironman race and gaining a slot allocated on a proportional basis.
 The Hawaii race consists of a swim in the bay of Kailua-Kona, a bike ride across the Hawaiian lava desert to Hāwī and back, and a marathon run along the coast (from Keauhou to Keahole Point and back to Kailua-Kona); finishing on Aliʻi Drive.
-The most recent Ironman World Championship took place on October 6, 2022 and was won by Gustav Iden of Norway in 7:40:24 and Chelsea Sodaro of the United States in 8:33:46.
+The most recent Ironman World Championship took place on October 6, 2022, and was won by Gustav Iden of Norway in 7:40:24 and Chelsea Sodaro of the United States in 8:33:46.

-The current Ironman Hawaii course record was set in 2022 by Gustav Iden (Norway), whose winning time was 7 hours 40 minutes 24 seconds.
+The current Ironman Hawaii course record was set in 2024 by Patrick Lange (Germany), whose winning time was 7 hours 35 minutes 53 seconds.
 Daniela Ryf (Switzerland) set the women's course record in 2018 with a winning time of 8 hours 26 minutes 18 seconds.

-Amateur triathletes can qualify for the World Championship through placement in one of the other Ironman series of races.
-Entry into the race can also be obtained through various contests and promotions, or through the Ironman Foundation's charitable eBay auction.
+Amateur triathletes can qualify for the World Championship by placing in one of the other Ironman series races.
+Entry into the race can also be obtained through various contests and promotions or through the Ironman Foundation's charitable eBay auction.